Data Driven Solutions Helping Public Sector with Sustainable Water Management Shanawaz sheriff February 2, 2024

 Anything from sensors to meters to actuators and data processing and visualization tools, a wide variety of hardware and software optimize production, consumption, and distribution of water, increase reusage, protect water assets, and enable smart and sustainable water management.

-How are sustainable technological solutions enabling Smart Water Management (SWM)?
+How are sustainable technology solutions enabling Smart Water Management (SWM)?

 IoT sensors, meters, and other real-time monitoring systems increase the visibility and transparency of processes in the water supply and water treatment ecosystems.
 Together with AI, machine learning, and big data analytics, different stakeholders can study performance insights on various resources, predict issues, and initiate rapid responses before the problem escalates and becomes costly to remediate.